 Depending on its length and complexity, each International IDEA publication should include a list of references cited in the text.
-Authors may also consider including a list of further reading.
+Authors may also consider including a separate list of further reading.
 Both lists need to conform to International IDEA's standards for bibliographic referencing.

-List references in a single list at the end of your text, alphabetically by author's last name (and by title in the case of unattributed works).
-The author's last name should be followed by their initials.
+List references at the end of your text, alphabetically by author's last name (and by title in the case of unattributed works).
+Create a single list under the heading 'References', unless the text refers to a large number of interviews, legal cases, laws or constitutions (in which case create separate subheadings for each).